jermbo/CleanCode/README.md

 As we learned about specificity in the previous section, it should go without saying that inline styles should be avoided.
 At least the hand created inline styles.
 If you are manipulating things with JavaScript, such as animations, the inline styles that creates is acceptable.

 There are some examples where one might be better suited for adding and removing classes in stead of adding an inline style.
 For example; hiding and showing something.
 You should opt for manipulating classes.
-This gives your more control of the adverse side affects caused by specificity.
+This gives your more control of the adverse side effects caused by specificity.

 ### External JavaScript